MicrobesRovinj/Korlevic_EpiphyticDynamics_FrontMicrobiol_2021/submission/README.md

-This directory contains files neccessary for manuscript or supplementary information rendering, e.g executable Rmarkdown.
+This directory contains files necessary for manuscript and supplementary information rendering, e.g executable Rmarkdown.